DG-Community/welcome/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.[Saichethan Reddy](https://Saichethan.github.io).